zolutal/dwat/README.md

 # Examples

-There are several examples in the `examples` directory that are worth checking out.
+There are several examples in the `examples` directory using the rust API and python examples in `examples_python` that are worth checking out.

 # Usage